-A bulging disk occurs when the spongy disks in the spine become compressed.
+A bulging, or herniated, disk occurs when the spongy disks in the spine become compressed.
 It can press on the spinal cord and nerve roots, leading to pain and problems with mobility.

-Doctors may recommend treatment for bulging disks in the back from a range of short-term and long-term options to decompress the spinal canal and ease the pain.
+Doctors may recommend treatment for bulging disks in the back that range from short- to long-term options and that aim to decompress the spinal canal and ease the pain.

 This article examines the causes and symptoms of a bulging disk.
-We also look at potential treatments and exercises that may offer pain relief.
+It also looks at potential treatments and exercises that may offer pain relief.

 A bulging disk occurs when the spongy disks between the bones in the spine become compressed and bulge out.

 A series of interlocking bones, called vertebrae, make up the spine.
-These vertebrae provide support for the spine and enable the back to bend and move.
+The vertebrae provide support for the spine and enable the back to bend and move.

 Between each vertebra is soft tissue, known as a spinal disk.
 The disks allow for movement between the vertebrae and prevent bones from rubbing against each other.
-The disks also act as shock absorbers to prevent damage during movement.
+They also act as shock absorbers to prevent damage during movement.

 Most bulging disks occur at the bottom of the lumbar spine.
-Sometimes, the outer layer of the disk breaks down and causes a herniated disk.
-A herniated disk, also known as a ruptured or slipped disk, is when the gel-like center leaks out through a tear in the disk’s exterior wall.
+Sometimes, the outer layer of the disk breaks down and ruptures, and a gel-like center is pushed out through a tear in the disk’s exterior wall.

-Some people may experience no initial symptoms.
-However, with further disk degeneration and herniation, a person may have the following symptoms:
+Some people may have no initial symptoms.
+However, with further disk degeneration and herniation, a person may experience the following:

-- back pain that worsens with movement, such as sneezes
+- back pain that worsens with movement, such as when sneezing

 - spasms in the back muscles